rexcontrols/REXexamples/0124_PiFace_Digital/0124-22_Modbus_TCP_Master/README.md

 ## Prerequisites ##

-- RexCore, RPiDrv and MbDrv modules must be installed and running on the Raspberry Pi.
+- *REXYGEN Runtime Core*, RPiDrv and MbDrv modules must be installed and running on the Raspberry Pi.
 - SPI bus must be enabled on the Raspberry Pi
 - The Modbus TCP slave device must be available.
 It is supposed to have the IP address 192.168.1.111.